Margaret A. Chesney, PhD

 Chair, The Academic Consortium for Integrative Medicine and Health

-Dr. Chesney’s distinguished career in integrative medicine includes her recent work as professor of medicine and associate director of the Center for Integrative Medicine at the University of Maryland, School of Medicine.
-Before that, Dr. Chesney served for five years as the first deputy director of the National Institutes of Health’s National Center for Complementary and Alternative Medicine (NCCAM).
-During her time at NCCAM, she also served as the director of the Division of Extramural Research and Training and was the senior advisor to the director of the Office of Behavioral and Social Sciences Research at National Institutes of Health.
+Dr. Margaret Chesney’s distinguished career in integrative medicine includes her recent work as professor of medicine and associate director of the Center for Integrative Medicine at the University of Maryland, School of Medicine.
+Before that, Dr. Chesney served for five years as the first deputy director of the National Institutes of Health’s National Center for Complementary and Alternative Medicine (now NCCIH).
+During her time there, she also served as the director of the Division of Extramural Research and Training and was the senior advisor to the director of the Office of Behavioral and Social Sciences Research at National Institutes of Health.

 Prior to her work at the NIH, Dr. Chesney was Professor of Medicine at the UCSF School of Medicine.
 She also served as the co-director of the Center for AIDS Prevention Studies, associate director of the California AIDS Research Center, and director, Behavioral Medicine & Epidemiology Core of the Center for AIDS Research, UCSF-Gladstone Institute of Virology & Immunology.